theolind/pymysensors/README.md

 ```

 ## Protocol version
 Set the keyword argument `protocol_version` to set which version of the MySensors serial API to use.
-The default value is `'1.4'` so you probably want to change this to the latest version.
+The default value is `'1.4'`.
+Set the `protocol_version` to the version you're using.

 ## Serial gateway
 The serial gateway also supports setting the baudrate, read timeout and reconnect timeout.